 - Because only 15% of the million women who get these illnesses in the US alone each year ever get treated.

 - Because suicide is one of the leading causes of death in the first year postpartum.

-- Because there’s very little funding to raise awareness and reduce stigma.
+- Because there’s very little funding to raise awareness and reduce stigma of maternal mental illness.